Likhitha-Veganti/Python/README.md

-This respository is all about python progrmming language.
+This respository contains basics about Python progrmming language.